 Address these questions in the executive summary:

 - What is your business model and its strengths?

-- What market demand will your gym fulfill?
+- What market demand will your gym or fitness studio fulfill?

 - What key market data supports your concept?